 Instead of seeing obstacles as a deterrent, I observe my team using it to sharpen their skills and character.
 It's a constant, evolving process.
 No two days are alike.
 The times where we band together as team, lift each other up and press on toward the goal, are the times when we are at our very best.

-I admire the veterans we hire to work here including our founder Chris Eccleston and Vice President Daniel Mills.
+I admire the veterans we hire to work here including our founder Chris Eccleston and Field Operations Manager Kenny Kirk.
 The sacrifices they have made to serve our country our enormous.
 It's a feeling of gratitude on my end.
 It makes me feel even more patriotic.
 I also have admiration for our people out in the field every day, our laborers, carpenters and superintendents.
 Not all are vets, but they all have the heart of service members.
-They are on the front lines EVERYDAY, keeping the wheel turning and adding to another successful year at DVB.
+They are on the front lines every day, keeping the wheel turning and adding to another successful year at DVB.
 I can't express how much respect I have for them and the job they do.

 After a brainstorming exercise I had a realization, DVB is at its best when we persevere.
 I was encouraged to think that so many of us at DVB have stories of overcoming and "charging the storm" when times are tough.
 It also made me realize that happiness means different things to different people.
 Some companies convey ideas of exclusion and privilege or excellence and quality which are a dime a dozen and honestly, forgettable.
 We think differently.
 DVB’s heart is service, gratitude, family, fun, and a humble but fighting spirit.
 We take care of our own, but we help people up and include people along the way.
 Then it hit me, the word I was trying to come up with to describe my coworkers was right in front of me.
 GRIT.
 I started researching Grit.
 I got chills reading various definitions of Grit.